mihai-gabriel1/Healthcare-Cabinet-Website/README.md

 # Technologies used

 Uppon the crafting procces, the tech stack used is HTML, CSS, and Javascript, along with the newest Bootstrap 5 framework.

+# How to install and launch the project

+Clone the repo, open the folder using your editor and launch it using the live server extension.